greenlaw110/todomvc-act/README.md

 //Make sure Mongodb is installed locally
 $ mvn clean compile exec:exec
 ```
-## How simple a TodoBackend app can be written in X and Y framework/tech stack
+## How simple a TodoBackend app can be written in X and Y framework

+Just check the source code and table below

 | *Language/Platform* | *Implementation* | *Data Persistent* | *Line of Code* |
 | --------------------------- | --------- | ----------- | -------------- |